jihokoo/phonebuzz/README.md

 * Go to this application's [homepage]('http://aqueous-wave-1146.herokuapp.com/') on your browser
 * Enter your personal phone number and press submit to play PhoneBuzz

+## Phase 3 - Complete

+* Go to this application's [homepage]('http://aqueous-wave-1146.herokuapp.com/') on your browser
+* Enter your personal phone number
+* Enter pause time (default is to make call immediately)

 # Thank you!